pellared/otel-logs-talk/outline.md

 I've traveled from the beautiful city of Kraków (Cracow).

-You can find me lurking around GitHub as **pellared**, probably creating some issue or opening yet another pull request.
+You can find me lurking around GitHub as pellared, probably creating some issue or opening yet another pull request.

 I'm a Software Engineer at Splunk (a company aquired by Cisco), which means I get paid for contributing to open source.